fricciardi/datetime2/docs/interface.rst

    >>> str(d2.gregorian)
    '2013-07-31'

-As expected, static methods are unchanged even when invoked via access
+In any case, as expected, static methods of the interface classes are unchanged even when invoked via access attribute:
-attribute:

 .. doctest::